GhostOfGauss/noir-shielded-pool/README.md

 ### Viewing Keys
 Yet another step in the key hierarchy, the viewing key enables third-party auditors to decrypt the encrypted notes but does not grant proof authorization or signing authority.
 This key would be shared, for example, with auditors for compliance.

+### Public Assets
+Currently all UTXOs are private, but of course a proper implementation would support transactions containing a mix of private and public assets.
+Otherwise it's hard to imagine how an asset would ever enter the shielded pool to begin with...